Selling Your House at a Loss: Consider These Options When Your Home Turns into a Financial Burden

 Ask for a loan forbearance

-Forbearance doesn’t forgive your debt, though.
+If your lender agrees, forbearance doesn’t forgive your debt, though.
 You’re still on the hook for the mortgage, and your lender simply grants a temporary reprieve for payments.

-Short sale: selling when you owe more than your home is worth
+Short sale: Selling when you owe more than your home is worth

 You may reach a point when alternative solutions to keep your home don’t resolve your financial concerns.
 In certain cases, selling your home remains the most logical choice.
-But there’s one caveat to selling: if your mortgage balance exceeds your home’s value, you could end up paying the difference out of pocket when you sell.
+But there’s one caveat to selling: If your mortgage balance exceeds your home’s value, you could end up paying the difference out of pocket when you sell.
 That is, unless your lender agrees to a short sale with a deficiency waiver.

 In a short sale situation, the mortgage lender allows you to sell your home for less than the remaining loan balance.
-Laws in some states hold the homeowner responsible for the difference between the loan balance and purchase price, unless the lender waives the right to collect by issuing a deficiency waiver.
+Laws in some states hold the homeowner responsible for the difference between the loan balance and purchase price unless the lender waives the right to collect by issuing a deficiency waiver.
 Most states allow lenders to pursue a judgment against the borrower after a short sale.
 Laws in a few states, such as California and Nevada, prohibit deficiency judgments in some circumstances.

-Deed in lieu of foreclosure: your final option before foreclosure
+Deed in lieu of foreclosure: Your final option before foreclosure

 A deed in lieu of foreclosure retains similarities to a short sale.
-But instead of selling your home to a third party buyer, you transfer ownership to your lender to avoid a forced foreclosure.
+But instead of selling your home to a third-party buyer, you transfer ownership to your lender to avoid a forced foreclosure.
 Similar to a short sale, you may need to request a deficiency waiver in writing from your lender to cancel any outstanding debt liability.

 Tax implications: Is your loss deductible?